 Student Society for Sustainability at UMass Lowell Team

 Form your own team to cool the Commonwealth

 Register your group or organization by completing this form.

 We’ll work with you to set up your own pledge form and your own reporting webpage.

 In the spirit of high school football, we’ll post how teams are doing and present scores.

-Springfield is currently in the lead!
-Researchers found mowing lawns every 3 weeks resulted in as much as 2.5 times more lawn flowers like dandelions and clover, and 93 species of bees!
+Springfield MA is where researchers found mowing lawns that had not been fertilized or watered every 2-3 weeks resulted in as much as 2.5 times more lawn flowers like dandelions and clover, and 93 species of bees!

 Save money on lawn care while saving bees, worms, microbes, archaea, springtails, nematodes, rotifers, tardigrades, the full rhizosphere.
 Grass plants are fed by fungi and bacteria as part of the vast mycorrhizae network, called the wood wide web.

 When you let your lawn go natural, we’re all winners!